 This course covers psychological theory and experimental findings as they apply to understanding and influencing children's growth and development emphasizing basic concerns such as the effects of heredity and environment, the processes of maturation, intellectual growth and development, and childhood anxiety.

 SS225 Abnormal Psychology

-(3 credit, 3 lecture, 0 lab) Prerequisite: SS220 or written departmental approval
+(3 credit, 3 lecture, 0 lab) Prerequisite: SS220

 This course covers the definition, description, measurement, diagnosis, causes, treatment, and prevention of abnormal behavior.
-Biological, psychosocial and sociocultural perspectives are reviewed.
+Biological, psycho-social and socio-cultural perspectives are reviewed.

 SS230 Sociology